JohnRazonado/2ndYear-CVSU-Notes/(DCIT 50) - Object Oriented Programming/Midterm/Introduction to OOP.md

 ## Terms used in OOP design
 - **Coupling** - Knowledge or information or dependency of another class.
 Arises when classes are aware of each other.
+	- It mostly refers to how related or dependent two classes/ modules to one another.
+	- Low coupling - major changes in one class won't affect the other.
+	- High coupling - major changes will affect another class making it difficult to maintain.
 - **Cohesion** - Levels of a component which performs a single well-define task.
 	- A highly cohesive method do single well-defined task.
 - **Association** - Relationship between objects ^e7dd84